What is metabolic syndrome?

 Metabolic syndrome is the term used to describe a set of risk factors for heart disease.
 These include high blood pressure, high cholesterol, and diabetes or high blood sugars.

 What is insulin resistance?

 Your body changes most of the food you eat into glucose (a form of sugar).
-Insulin is a hormone produced by the pancreas that allows glucose to enter all the cells of your body and be used as energy.
+Insulin is a hormone produced by the pancreas.
+Insulin allows glucose to enter all the cells of your body and be used as energy.

-In some people, the body’s tissues stop responding to insulin.
+For some people, over time, their body’s tissues stop responding to insulin.
 Doctors refer to this condition as insulin resistance.
-If you have insulin resistance, your body will make more and more insulin, but because your tissues don’t respond to it, your body can’t use glucose properly.
+If you have insulin resistance, your body will make more and more insulin.
+Because your tissues don’t respond to it, your body can’t use glucose properly.

-Insulin resistance often goes along with other health problems, such as diabetes, high cholesterol and high blood pressure.
+Insulin resistance often goes along with other health problems.
+These include obesity, diabetes, high cholesterol, and high blood pressure.
 These problems are all risk factors for heart disease.
-When a person has many of these problems at the same time, doctors commonly call it "metabolic syndrome."
-It is sometimes called "insulin resistance syndrome" or "syndrome X." Many people who have type 2 diabetes also have metabolic syndrome.
+When a person has many of these problems at the same time, doctors commonly call it metabolic syndrome.
+It is sometimes called insulin resistance syndrome or metabolic syndrome X. Many people who have type 2 diabetes also have metabolic syndrome.

 What causes metabolic syndrome?